benhj/jasl/README.md

 }
 </pre>

-The above fragment will print out what you think it will print out when run with `./jasl hello.jasl'.
+The above fragment will print out what you think it will print out.

 ### Program output